 Lady had her third training session today.
 Rob summed it up nicely at the end in three words: “She did awesome.”

-Dooney is the pups’ mom and we regret we did not get any photos today, but we will soon.
-She is an absolutely beautiful chocolate girl, who loved being pampered during her bath.
+Dooney, a 2-3 year old chocolate, is the pups’ mom and she is an absolutely beautiful chocolate girl at 65.7 pounds, who loved being pampered during her bath.
 We couldn’t help but wonder if she has ever been bathed before.
 She appears to have been a good mom and wanted to be near her pups, but it is time for them to separate.
 She adjusted quickly and after a little while was able to comfortably relax.
 She really is an impressive beauty, and like Coach, we look forward to learning more about her and helping her find a better life.

 When we were asked to help Vali, we could not resist.
 He appears to be a wonderful year old lab/collie mix.He is fully vetted, microchipped , and HW tested.Apparently quite a sweet boy according to his fosters.
 He gets along with other dogs and is indifferent to cats – to us that translates into doing fine with cats.
 He is somewhat shy and is believed to have been a stray and may have had limited time inside a house as he was initially uncomfortable navigating stairs.
 He is a little shy submissive (not shy aggressive) and knows some commands (sit), is housebroken, and adapted to leash walks very quickly.
 He would need a little patience, because he does still has a few nervous behaviors (pacing, lying down in submission when a new person meets him), but seems like he will be a great dog once he feels safe, loved, and comfortable in his new surroundings.
 We think he sounds like one awesome guy!